hafizbadrie/hafizbadrie.github.io/_posts/2016-11-20-confusion-matrix.markdown

   </tr>
 </table>

-To easily describe the situation from above table, these are the terminologies commonly used:
+To easily describe the situation from above table, these are the commonly used terminologies:

 1. **True Negative**
   When our model *predict* that it is 0, and the *actual* data says it is also 0.